kenzhangyx/Top-r-Influential-Community-Search-in-Bipartite-Graphs/README.md

 TopRInfluentialCommunity/
 │
 ├── all_mains/
-│   ├── main.cpp
+│   ├── main.cpp                # Naive solution
-│   ├── main_bound.cpp
+│   ├── main_bound.cpp          # Naive solution + Upper Bound
-│   ├── main_fit.cpp
+│   ├── main_fit.cpp            # Naive solution + SlimTree
-│   └── main_fit_bound.cpp
+│   └── main_fit_bound.cpp      # Combination of all advanced methods
 │
-├── include/             # Header files for data structures used in bipartite graph implementation │   └── ...
+├── include/                    # Header files for data structures used in bipartite graph implementation │   └── …
 │
-├── src/                 # Source files for core graph functionality │   └── ...
+├── src/                        # Source files for core graph functionality │   └── …
 │
 ├── New_framework_beta.cpp      # Approximate solution with optimizations
 ├── newframeworks.cpp           # Approximate solution using naive method
-└── README.md                # Project documentation (you're reading this!)
+└── README.md                   # Project documentation (you’re reading this!)
 ### Overview Diagram

 Below is a visual representation of the structure and relationships of the project components: